MoDNS/MoDNS/docs/API.md

 Endpoint : `GET /api/plugins/<uuid>/settingspage`

-Get the setting's page specified in a plugin's `manifest.yaml` file
+Get the setting's page `custom_settings.json` from your plugin's directory.

 Returns:
     - `200 OK` with the JSON object as the body